-A confirmation message displays if you select any of these options, enabling you to cancel the operation if it was selected accidentally.
+A confirmation message is displayed if you select any of these options, and you can cancel the operation if it was selected accidentally.

 Remote control

 When you use the remote control function, you can view and interact with the server console, and you can assign to the server a CD-ROM drive, diskette drive, or disk image that is on your computer.